arogozhnikov/python3_with_pleasure/README.md

 p.rmdir()
 ```

-`Pathlib` should save you lots of time,
+`pathlib` should save you lots of time,
 please see [docs](https://docs.python.org/3/library/pathlib.html) and [reference](https://pymotw.com/3/pathlib/) for more.